wwarthen/RomWBW/Tools/ReadMe.txt

 are used to construct CP/M file system images included with the RomWBW distribution including the ROM disk image, floppy images, and hard disk images.

-hex2bin:

-A pair of programs by John Coffman to translate between Intel hex file format and pure binary images.

 rawwritewin: